If you think it’s time to replace your bedtime sleeping companion, you’re probably right

-Your bedtime sleeping companion (we're still talking about the mattress here), is one of the most significant factors when it comes to a good night of rest.
-We're all aware of the benefits and the importance of sleep.
-And given that your mattress is the only pieces of furniture in your household you're spending hours and hours a week using, it's a worthwhile investment to replace.
+Your bedtime sleeping companion (we’re still talking about the mattress here), is one of the most significant factors when it comes to a good night of rest.
+We’re all aware of the benefits and the importance of sleep.
+And given that your mattress is the only piece of furniture you’re spending hours every day using, it’s a worthwhile investment to replace.

 If you’re looking to replace your mattress and are wondering how often a replacement is needed, we’ve listed some key considerations below.

 How often you actually need to change your mattress

 As frustrating as it is, there is no clear answer on the timeline for replacing your mattress and pillows.
 But, as a ballpark figure, ten years is a reasonable amount of time to be considering if your mattress needs replacing.

 Pillows usually come with a replacement date on the inside, which is a good rule of thumb to go on.
 Mattresses can be a little bit more complicated to figure out.

 A budget mattress will usually last somewhere around the 5-year mark, whereas a premium mattress which you’ve invested in can last anywhere up to 20 years—a fair difference.

 Foam mattresses are more likely to sag than spring mattresses, especially if your mattress has been produced with cheap quality, lighter density foam.

 Aside from an old mattress losing its support and causing you pain or a poor night’s sleep, mould and dust mites can collect on pillows and mattresses after a long period of time.